Bozhidara-A/API_Framework_Online_Bookstore/README.md

 After each run:

 1. Go to the **Actions** tab in GitHub
-2. Select the latest workflow run
+2. Select the latest workflow run - "pages build and deployment"
-3. Download the `allure-report` artifact
+3. Open the link from deploy phase

 ---